DESK / VANGUARD PLATFORM

 Frequently asked

-Q01Are Vanguard mutual funds really as tax-efficient as Vanguard ETFs?
+Q01Are the Admiral mutual funds really as tax-efficient as their matching ETFs?

 In a taxable account, very close.
 The dual share-class structure means the mutual fund and ETF wrappers share the same underlying portfolio.
 The ETF wrapper absorbs appreciated low-basis stock through in-kind redemption, flushing embedded gains that would otherwise be passed through to mutual fund shareholders.
 Per the issuer-filed annual reports on SEC EDGAR, VFIAX, VTSAX, and VTIAX have distributed minimal long-term capital gains in recent years.
-Non-Vanguard mutual funds (FXAIX, SWPPX) do not have this advantage.
+Proprietary mutual funds at other issuers (FXAIX, SWPPX) do not have this advantage.

 Yes for ETFs (commission-free).
-Yes for mutual funds (typically $20 to $35 per transaction for non-Vanguard mutual funds at Vanguard's brokerage; some no-transaction-fee non-Vanguard funds are available through the supermarket).
-Most Vanguard customers stay within the Vanguard fund family because the platform is optimised for it.
+Yes for mutual funds (typically $20 to $35 per transaction for outside mutual funds; some no-transaction-fee third-party funds are available through the supermarket).
+Most customers stay within the in-house fund family because the platform is optimised for it.

-Q03How do I convert a Vanguard mutual fund to a Vanguard ETF?
+Q03How do I convert an Admiral mutual fund to the matching ETF?

-Within a Vanguard taxable account, call Vanguard or use the online conversion form.
+Within a taxable account, call the firm or use the online conversion form.
 The conversion is one-way (mutual fund to ETF only, not reverse) and is treated as a non-taxable share-class change rather than a sale.
 Mechanics differ slightly between fund pairs; some convert immediately at NAV, others may settle next day.

 Q04Why is VOO cheaper than VFIAX?